Pierre Paul Nicolas Henrion de Pansey: Revolution and Empire

 In 1810 he issued De l'Autorité Judiciaire, a broad work on judicial authority that covered history, functions, issues, relationship to other powers and so on.

 Napoleon made Henrion a Counselor of State and gave him the title of Baron.
 Henrion objected that he did not want to leave the Court of Cassation, but Napoleon assured him that he could stay, and he would only be asked to give verbal advice to the emperor.

 Bourbon Restoration

 After the fall of the Empire, the provisional government announced the appointment of commissaires to head the ministries on 3 April 1814.

 Henrion was given the ministry of Justice.

 As minister he released citizens who had been arbitrarily detained in prison, and suppressed the provostal courts and customs tribunes.

-He held office until 13 May 1814, when King Louis XVIII of France announced the government of the first Bourbon restoration.
+He held office until 13 May 1814, when King Louis XVIII announced the government of the first Bourbon restoration.